 Student dj working at WGFR, the college radio station

-WGFR
+WGFR campus radio

 Broadcast Media Production students have a chance to host their own shows and gain hands-on experience in the sound booth.